nus-cs2113-AY2324S2/ip/README.md

 # Bean the chatbot

 Bean is a CLI-based chatbot that can keep track of tasks for the user.
 Download the latest version of Bean [here](https://github.com/pqienso/ip/releases).
+Here's a quick user guide to using Bean:

 ## Getting started
 1. Ensure that you have Java installed on your computer.